zoedumas1/kwk-t1-ruby-lecture-intro-what-is-a-program-teachers-l1/README.md

 When you type in `ruby -v` you should see the version of Ruby you are currently running.

-To run the program from the root of this lab's directory type: `ruby lib/a_ruby_program.rb`.
+To run the program from the root of this lesson's directory you [downloaded](https://github.com/learn-co-students/ruby-lecture-intro-what-is-a-program-q-000/archive/1.0.0.zip) type: `ruby lib/a_ruby_program.rb`.

 ### Words in a Program